 Being in Denver for the Great American Beer Festival is truly Beer Heaven, because of three best of breeds that elevate the Mile High City to a rarified state of beer bliss: the Best Beer Festival, Best Brewpubs and Best Microbrews.
 Denver is also a great restaurant city, with everything from fine dining to great burgers, and is home to several historic old hotels worth staying at.

 BEST BEER FESTIVALThe Great American Beer Festival, held annually in Denver in late September or early October, is without question the leading beer festival in North America.
-The 31st annual GABF will be held on Oct.
-11-13, 2012 in Denver, featuring 580 U.S. breweries serving 2,400 beers to more than 49,000 attendees.
+The 34th annual GABF will be held on Sept.
+24-26, 2015 in Denver, featuring nearly 750 breweries serving 3,500 beers to an estimated 60,000 attendees.

 The GABF was originally founded by homebrewing guru Charlie Papazian, who reportedly got the idea to have an American beer festival after attending the Great British Beer Festival (which celebrated its 29th anniversary last year) with noted beer scribe Michael Jackson.
 The first GABF in 1982 was held in Boulder and had 22 participating breweries serving 40 beers to 800 attendees.
 After moving to Denver in 1984 the festival grew rapidly and in 2000 moved to a new location, the Colorado Convention Center, after several years at the nearby Currigan Exhibition Hall, which was torn down to make way for a new, larger convention center.
 The Colorado Convention Center is just a few blocks from the 16th St. pedestrian mall.

 Bernie With GABF founder Charlie Papazian